Pandemic and Election Stress Are Causing Many More Americans to Grind and Crack Their Teeth, Dentists Say

 These three dentists say they’re seeing about 70 percent of their normal patient load, which is due to a combination of capacity restrictions and folks feeling reluctant to come in.
 After all, dentists are sticking their faces in patients’ gaping mouths and using tools like drills that can spread saliva droplets—aspects that seem dangerous during a pandemic.

-Yet, despite the obvious risks, less than one percent of US dentists were found to have Covid-19 this past June, according to a recent American Dental Study report.
+Yet, despite the obvious risks, less than one percent of US dentists were found to have Covid-19 this past June, according to a recent American Dental Association report.
 This is likely due to prevention measures such as patient screening, wearing PPE, social distancing, and limiting office capacity.
 “I routinely remind patients this is the cleanest place they’re going to be all week,” says Gray.
 “I can guarantee that.”

 Bruno agrees: “We already had, before Covid, protocols in place to sterilize, disinfect, and clean,” she says.
 “So we were already super clean to start with, we just ramped it up.”